EmcArts is accepting Letters of Interest from artists and community agencies to host its 2019 Community Change Workshop Series.

 2) Artists as Change Agents Within Complexity: Four whole-day sessions over two to four months, with up to ten artists who are interested in developing their artistic practice as a central methodology for systemic change in their local community.
 The workshops orient artists to five capabilities needed for systems change and explore the use they can make of them in a community context.

 The workshops are led by EmcArts facilitators and guest teaching artists, and each uses a variety of artistic and experiential processes to embody learning and engage the whole person, rather than relying on information transfer.
 With the majority of each series' costs underwritten by a generous grant from the Kresge Foundation, the cost to local partners ranges from $25,000 to $30,000.

 Organizations and leaders who will find the program beneficial include those seeking to strengthen their adaptive capacity for community change, as well as agencies that want to network with others and move beyond the "low-hanging fruit" of short-term arts-based projects in order to engage in deeper systemic change.

 Letters of Interest must be received no later than October 15.
-Upon review, selected applicants will be invited to submit a full application by December 17, 2018.

 See the EmcArts website for complete program guidelines and application procedures.